The plan is to have only ever one wedding day and look for a wedding suit or tuxedo once in your life.

 A truly blue suit is slightly less formal than a navy one, yet it is still very dressy.
 Blue is a flattering color, as well as very cheery and celebratory.

-A blue suit is an excellent way to inject a bright color into the occasion.
+Wearing a blue suit is an excellent way to inject a bright color into the occasion.
 Blue is also ultra-versatile and has a high re-wear factor.

 Grey Wedding Suit